Gillian Cocksedge, MBACP Dip. Couns.

 A discount is available if 6 sessions are paid for in advance.

-Reduced rates are offered to those who work in an educational environment and also for key workers.
+Reduced rates are offered to those who work in an educational environment.

 Working Online and via Telephone